slacgismo/grip-webpage/README.md

 ### Adding a new publication

-    1- Create a new file (name does not matter) with .html extension inside /content/publications 2- Copy and paste the contents of any other publication file and update the title field on line 2 3- Upload the pdf of the publication to the GRIP-portal/papers folder in the SharedDrive (Do the same thing with personal drive if not a part of GISMo team)
+    1- Navigate to the desired section under /content/publications 2- Create a new "<li></li>" the same way as what already exists 3- Upload the pdf of the publication to the GRIP-portal/papers folder in the SharedDrive (Do the same thing with personal drive if not a part of GISMo team)
     4- Update the sharing options to "Anyone with the link" and make sure they are only a viewer 5.1 - Copy only the ID (the 25 character code) from the sharable link - which is between "https://drive.google.com/file/d/" and "/view?usp=sharing"